hippie68/optparse99/README.md

 ### Manual parsing

-It is possible to manually parse arguments from inside a callback function (.function).
+It is possible to manually parse arguments from inside an option's callback function (.function).
 Inside that function, the following functions can be used:

 ```C